M12 (Istanbul Metro)

-Line M12, officially referred to as the M12 Göztepe-Ataşehir-Ümraniye line, is a proposed rapid transit line of the Istanbul Metro system, currently under construction in the Asian part of Istanbul, Turkey.
+Line M12, officially referred to as the M12 60.
+Yıl Parkı-Kazım Karabekir line, is a proposed rapid transit line of the Istanbul Metro system, currently under construction in the Asian part of Istanbul, Turkey.

-Built by the Metropolitan Municipality of Istanbul, the line will be 13.03 km long with 11 stations, and is expected to go into service in 2024.
+Built by the Metropolitan Municipality of Istanbul, the line will be 13.03 km long with 11 stations.
 The travel time between the end stations will be 26 minutes.
 It is expected that it will carry hourly around 35,000 riders in one direction.
 The line will run through three districts of Istanbul, namely Kadıköy, Ataşehir and Ümraniye.
 It will connect to other rapid transit lines at Tütüncü Mehmet Efendi station to Marmaray, at Yenisahra to M4 Kadıköy–Sabiha Gökçen Airport, and at Çarşı to M5 Üsküdar–Çekmeköy.

-The investment budget of the construction is ₺ 2.376 billion (approx. US$670 million).
+The investment budget of the construction is ₺ 2.376 billion.
 The construction of the metro began with work at the end station 60.
 Yıl Parkı in August 2017.
 The tender of this project was canceled on 3 January 2018.

 The new mayor Ekrem İmamoğlu announced that the metropolitan municipality restarted the construction works.
-The line is expected to be operational in 2024.
+The line is expected to be operational in May 2026.